mvolkmann/blog/src/neovim.md

 | terminal            | toggleterm.nvim                                                                                               |

 Configuring all of these is a daunting task.
-For these reason, prebuilt Neovim configurations are popular.
+For this reason, prebuilt Neovim configurations are popular.
 There are many to choose from, but the most popular seem to be:

 - {% aTargetBlank "https://astronvim.com", "AstroNvim" %}